Yagavi1994/Your-Horoscope/README.md

 ##### User Flow:

-- Upon choosing to view their horoscope (option 2 on the Menu Page), and selecting their zodiac sign, users are directed to the Day List Page.
+- Upon choosing to view their horoscope (option 2 on the Menu Page), and selecting their zodiac sign, users are directed to the Day Page.
 - Users see a list of days—yesterday, today, tomorrow—each assigned a number (1, 2, 3).
 - Users are prompted to enter the number for the day they are interested in.
 - After inputting their choice, users are directed to the Horoscope Result Page where they can view the horoscope for the selected day.